 There’s a part of me that enjoys making noise — and wanting other people to create noise. – Sonia Boyce

 Much like Leigh’s Brick House, the overbearing sounds captivate the attention of our senses.
 As a result, the work demands space in our minds, making it clear that it deserves our full attention – and we are all ready to listen.

 ‘Feeling her Way’ is linked in part with Boyce’s Devotional Project, and her long effort to archive the history of British Black women in music.
 So often the history of people of colour’s achievements and contributions have long been lost and forgotten.
 To see Boyce actively bear the responsibility of building her archive, gives hope that these stories will one day be given a voice and the recognition they deserve.

 Sonia Boyce gives a remarkable interview where she walks through the many elements of her show, linked here.

 Krista heads to the Venice Biennale on June 6th, so we can expect to see many more reviews to come.

-Based in Vancouver, British Columbia, HOWARD495 is an art advisory firm serving new and dedicated collectors, in both the private and commercial sectors, globally since 2006.
-Offering a customized, collaborative approach, we assist our clients with all aspects related to their art collecting needs, from research and education, to acquisition and installation.
+HOWARD495 is an art advisory firm serving new and dedicated collectors, in both the private and commercial sectors, globally since 2006.
+Offering a customized, collaborative approach, we assist our clients with all aspects related to their art-collecting needs, from research and education, to acquisition and installation.